kolive/ece457a_algorithms/README.md

 These algorithms can be found as modifications to the voicebox library (http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html), under project/voicebox.

 Also note that Tabu and ACO would probably work better with random neighbor generation using Gaussian White noise as the neighborhood operator.

+If you are using the project code for your own research or project, please reference the work.
+As well, it would be cool to know if other people find this useful/interesting, so dropping one of us an email would be sweet.

 Contributors
 ------------